bluecapesecurity/PWF/README.md

     * Do **not close any windows or processes** and proceed to the next step!

 ### 2 Disk and Memory - Data Acquisition
-2.1) Take a snapshot of the target VM while it's running
+2.1) Pause the VM and take a snapshot

 2.2) Take an image of the VM memory
 * Create an "evidence" folder on the host system to store the following disk and memory images.
-* In your hypervisor suspend or pause the VM

 *VMWare memory acquisition*
   - Open the *.vmwarevm* directory of the VM in a terminal